cncoulter/cncoulter.github.io/_posts/2016-05-25-A-Wizard-of-Earthsea.md

 ---
 layout: post
 title: "A Wizard of Earthsea by Ursula K. Le Guin"
 permalink:
 published: true
 date: 2016-05-25 02:42
-category:
-tag:
+categories:
 - reading
+tags:
+- Ursula K. Le Guin
 ---

-***A Wizard of Earthsea* by Ursula K. Le Guin.
-Boston: Houghton Mifflin Harcourt, 2012.
-Originally published by Parnassus in 1968.**
+<p style="color: gray;">Boston: Houghton Mifflin Harcourt, 2012.
+Originally published by Parnassus in 1968.</p>

 Ursula K. Le Guin knows what makes *A Wizard of Earthsea* a good book.
 In a 2012 afterword, she describes the major reasons why *A Wizard of Earthsea* succeeds.
 I think this book succeeds, and I’m glad to be able to say that 48 years after its initial publication (although I’ll digress on this later).
 So not only has this literary titan written a classic, but she has simplified my job of responding to it.